agda/agda-stdlib/paper/paper.md

 - Minimised Dependency Graphs: core modules rely on fewer parts of the library, resulting in faster load times.

-- Standardisation: mathematical objects and their morphisms (e.g. groups, rings) are now constructed more uniformly, enhancing consistency and usability.
+- Standardisation: mathematical objects and their morphisms (e.g., groups, rings) are now constructed more uniformly, enhancing consistency and usability.

 - Tactics Library: expanded the set of available tactics (although performance can still be improved).